sheyll/b9-vm-image-builder/README.md

 for a list of command line parameters and commands.

-`b9c`'s command line arguments follow this pattern:
+`b9c` command line arguments always follow this pattern:

     b9c <global-options> <command> <command-options> -- <build-script-extra-args>